If you experience the error message “Unable to contact API”, it means that the AdminUI backend cannot successfully communicate with the AdminUI API.

 Swagger UI does not load

 The AdminUI API site has not been able to start-up.
-To find out why you will need to check the API logs.
+Typically when this happens you will see a web page with the following error:

 Common issues include: